nextensio/docs/content/en/Architecture/policyattr/_index.md

 * Template2 is based on using match values from configured data.
 By taking attribute match values from a configuration file instead being specified directly in a policy, it enables writing policies in a compact and generic way.
 This template can be used for large deployments.

-TODO: Need specific use cases to adapt the templates to provide a library of policies for common scenarios.
-Those policies also need to be accompanied by the user attributes and associated values assumed.
-For policies based on Template2, AppGroup or Host attributes together with match values assumed need to be included.

 #### Access Policy Template1